-Inattentive ADHD in women refers to a specific presentation of attention-deficit/hyperactivity disorder characterized by difficulties with attention and focus without the prominent hyperactivity and impulsivity seen in other types of ADHD.
-ADHD is typically categorized into three types: inattentive ADHD, hyperactive-impulsive ADHD, and combined ADHD, which includes both inattentive and hyperactive-impulsive symptoms.
+Inattentive ADHD is a type of attention-deficit/hyperactivity disorder (ADHD) marked by challenges with attention and focus, without the hyperactivity and impulsivity found in other forms of ADHD.
+ADHD is divided into three types: inattentive, hyperactive-impulsive, and combined, which includes symptoms of both inattentiveness and hyperactivity-impulsivity.

-Here are eight signs and symptoms of inattentive ADHD in women:
+Here are eight signs and symptoms of inattentive ADHD in women:2

 - Difficulty with organization and time management: Women with inattentive ADHD often struggle with organizing tasks and managing their time effectively.
 They may frequently feel overwhelmed by multiple responsibilities.